 - The district has established policies and procedures for annual multi-hazard school safety training for staff and students.
-Training includes: - o An annual review of the Building-level Emergency Response Guide for building employees conducted by each principal. - o The annual early go home drill to test evacuation and sheltering procedures. - o Each school building conducts
+Training includes: - o An annual review of the Building-level Emergency Response Guide, for building employees, which is conducted by each principal. - o The annual early go home drill, to test evacuation and sheltering procedures. - o For the purposes of familiarizing staff and students with emergency procedures, each school building conducts the required drills, throughout the course of the year, in compliance with the SED schedule. - o The Building-level tabletop exercise organized by an Emergency Management Consultant and run in cooperation with members of local emergency services. - o District-Wide tabletop exercise involving local law enforcement and emergency services.

-- o the required drills throughout the course of the year in compliance with the SED schedule for the purpose of familiarizing staff and students with emergency procedures. - o The Building-level tabletop exercise organized by an Emergency Management Consultant and run in cooperation with members of local emergency services. - o District-Wide tabletop exercise involving local law enforcement and emergency services. - The District shall conduct drills and other exercises to test and evaluate the effectiveness of the District's Emergency Response Plan.
+The District shall conduct drills and other exercises to test and evaluate the effectiveness of the District's Emergency Response Plan.
 Each building principal will forward a schedule of planned emergency drills and fire drills to the District Superintendent by the beginning of each school year.
-Each principal will be required to complete a minimum number of student drills as follows: - 4 lockdown drills, and 8 fire/evacuation drills.
-8 of which must be conducted by December 31 of each year, and the balance must be conducted during the remainder of the school year
+Each principal will also be required to complete a minimum number of student drills as follows:

+4 lockdown drills, and 8 fire/evacuation drills.
+By December 31 of each year, 8 of the 12 total drills must be conducted, with the balance of the drills being conducted during the remainder of the school year

-A meeting will be held to "debrief" following each drill.
+Following each drill, a meeting will be held to "debrief".
 Representatives of law enforcement, emergency service providers, administrative staff, custodial and support staff, parent organizations and, where appropriate, student representation will be present at this meeting.
 Any emergency drill or fire drill with an unsatisfactory outcome will be repeated within two weeks.